-For all undergraduate students in the preprofessional division and in the professional division of the bachelor of science in pharmaceutical sciences, pharmacology/toxicology, medicinal and biological chemistry, pharmaceutics, cosmetic science and pharmacy administration majors in the College of Pharmacy and Pharmaceutical Sciences:
+For all undergraduate students in the preprofessional division and in the professional division of the bachelor of science in pharmaceutical sciences, pharmacology/toxicology, medicinal and biological chemistry, pharmaceutics, cosmetic science and pharmacy administration majors in the CPPS:

-- a) Any student who fails to achieve a semester or cumulative GPA of 2.0 or greater at the end of any semester will automatically be placed on probation. - b) Any student who fails to achieve a semester or cumulative GPA of 1.0 or greater at the end of any semester will automatically be placed on probation, will undergo a record review by the College of Pharmacy and Pharmaceutical Sciences Academic Performance Committee, and may be suspended (see section on suspension below) from the University without a preliminary probationary semester. - c) Any student who fails to achieve a semester or cumulative GPA of 2.0 or greater for any two of three consecutive semesters in attendance will undergo a record review by the College of Pharmacy and Pharmaceutical Sciences Academic Performance Committee, and may be suspended (see section on suspension below) from the University. - d) GPA recalculation for undergraduate courses will be allowed, in accordance with the policies of The University of Toledo.
+- a) Any student who fails to achieve a semester or cumulative GPA of 2.0 or greater at the end of any semester will automatically be placed on probation. - b) Any student who fails to achieve a semester or cumulative GPA of 1.0 or greater at the end of any semester will automatically be placed on probation, will undergo a record review by the CPPS Academic Performance Committee, and may be suspended (see section on suspension below) from the University without a preliminary probationary semester. - c) Any student who fails to achieve a semester or cumulative GPA of 2.0 or greater for any two of three consecutive semesters in attendance will undergo a record review by the CPPS Academic Performance Committee, and may be suspended (see section on suspension below) from the University. - d) GPA recalculation for undergraduate courses will be allowed, in accordance with the policies of The University of Toledo.